-No, everyone who comes with you must be booked in and have paid.
-For the experience options, everybody is part of the experience even if they do not wish to walk a sheep, just like at a theme park where everybody pays for entry, as everybody benefits and gains from the experience.
+Yes.
+However, everyone who comes with you must be booked in and have paid.
+For the sheep walking options, everybody is part of the experience even if they do not wish to walk a sheep, just like at a theme park where everybody pays for entry, as everybody benefits and gains from the experience.
 If you would like to join a sheep trek without a sheep there is a £15 charge please select the correct ticket type when booking.
 Bystanders are not accepted on other experiences.

 Outdoor clothing appropriate to the time of year is recommended.
 Trousers are best for trekking not shorts or skirts as your legs require protection from the environment such as bushes/ nettles etc on tracks and bridleways.
 Casual outdoor clothing such as walking trousers, light weight trousers etc are great, jeans are not the best if the weather turns wet.
 Always bring a waterproof coat just in case of wet weather.
 In the colder months, gloves, hats etc are a good idea and plenty of layers to keep you warm.

 What footwear is required?